 The precision optical imaging field is subject to rapid technological change and product innovation.
 MelaFind® is based on our proprietary technology, but a number of companies and medical researchers are pursuing new technologies.
 Companies in the medical device industry with significantly greater financial, technical, research, marketing, sales and distribution and other resources have expertise and interest in the exploitation of computer-aided diagnosis, medical imaging, and other technologies MelaFind® utilizes.
 Some of these companies are working on potentially competing products or therapies, including confocal microscopy (a type of scanning microscopy for 3-dimensional specimens, which produces blur-free images at various depths), various forms of spectroscopy (a study of the way molecules absorb and emit light), other imaging modalities, including molecular imaging in which tagged antibodies search for cancer cell antigens, and molecular and genetic screening tests.
+Molecular-based approaches are being investigated; Dermtech is exploring Messenger RNA analysis of surface cells, for example.
 In addition, the National Institutes of Health and other supporters of cancer research are presumptively seeking ways to improve the diagnosis or treatment of melanoma by sponsoring corporate and academic research.
 There can be no assurance that one or more of these companies will not succeed in developing or marketing technologies and products or services that demonstrate better safety or effectiveness, superior clinical results, greater ease of use or lower cost than MelaFind®, or that such competitors will not succeed in obtaining regulatory approval for introducing or commercializing any such products or services prior to us.
 FDA approval of a commercially viable alternative to MelaFind® produced by a competitor could significantly reduce market acceptance of MelaFind®.
 Any of the above competitive developments could have a material adverse effect on our business, financial condition, and results of operations.
-There is no assurance that products, services, or technologies introduced prior to or subsequent to the commercialization of Me